Restream/reindexer/readme.md

   - `composite` – create composite index.
 The field type must be an empty struct: `struct{}`.
   - `joined` – field is a recipient for join.
 The field type must be `[]*SubitemType`.
   - `dense` - reduce index size.
 For `hash` and `tree` it will save 8 bytes per unique key value.
 For `-` it will save 4-8 bytes per each element.
 Useful for indexes with high selectivity, but for `tree` and `hash` indexes with low selectivity can seriously decrease update performance.
 Also `dense` will slow down wide fullscan queries on `-` indexes, due to lack of CPU cache optimization.
   - `sparse` - Row (document) contains a value of Sparse index only in case if it's set on purpose - there are no empty (or default) records of this type of indexes in the row (document).
-It allows to save RAM but it will cost you performance - it works a bit slower than regular indexes.
+It allows to save RAM, but it will cost you performance - it works a bit slower than regular indexes.
   - `collate_numeric` - create string index that provides values order in numeric sequence.
 The field type must be a string.
   - `collate_ascii` - create case-insensitive string index works with ASCII.
 The field type must be a string.
   - `collate_utf8` - create case-insensitive string index works with UTF8.
 The field type must be a string.
   - `collate_custom=<ORDER>` - create custom order string index.
 The field type must be a string. `<ORDER>` is sequence of letters, which defines sort order.
   - `linear`, `quadratic`, `greene` or `rstar` - specify algorithm for construction of `rtree` index (by default `rstar`).
 For details see [geometry subsection](#geometry).
   - `uuid` - store this value as UUID.
-This is much more effective from the RAM/network consumation standpoint for UUIDs, than strings.
+This is much more effective from the RAM/network consummation standpoint for UUIDs, than strings.
 Only `hash` and `-` index types are supported for UUIDs.
 Can be used with any UUID variant, except variant 0

 Fields with regular indexes are not nullable.
 Condition `is NULL` is supported only by `sparse` and `array` indexes.

 ### Nested Structs

-By default Reindexer scans all nested structs and adds their fields to the namespace (as well as indexes specified).
+By default, Reindexer scans all nested structs and adds their fields to the namespace (as well as indexes specified).

 ```go
 type Actor struct {